Holographic signatures of resolved cosmological singularities: Comments

 \section{Comments}

 A few comments are in order:

-The singularity resolution in the bulk automatically implies a singularity resolution on the boundary, i.e. in the background on which the dual CFT is defined.
-Vice versa, starting with the dual CFT description seems to require knowledge about 4d quantum gravity backgrounds if singularity resolution within AdS/CFT works as discussed in this paper.
-This result however strongly depends on a choice that we have made in the quantisation from which \eqref{eq:QuantumMetric} was derived, or respectively inspired: \\ In loop quantum gravity, it is necessary to approximate certain operators that are not well defined on the Hilbert space by functions of their exponentials, which introduces ambiguities in the quantisation.
+In loop quantum gravity (and in the same way also in lattice gauge theory), it is necessary to approximate certain operators that are not well defined on the Hilbert space by functions of their exponentials, which introduces ambiguities in the quantisation.
 In the simplest homogeneous and isotropic case, the so called $\bar \mu$-scheme \cite{AshtekarQuantumNatureOf} leads to viable physical results and is also motivated from a full theory point of view by introducing significant quantum gravity corrections in the operator approximations only when the Planck curvature is reached \cite{BIII, BVI}.
 The prime example is to approximate $b \approx \frac{\sin (\lambda b)}{\lambda}$, where $b$ is the trace of the extrinsic curvature in spatially flat homogeneous and isotropic cosmology, i.e. derived from $ds^2_4$ in \eqref{eq:Metric4d5d}.
 We have implicitly used this scheme tailored for 4d quantum gravity also in the 5d case.
-However, from a purely 5d point of view, it would be more appropriate to approximate $b \approx \frac{\sin (z \lambda b)}{z \lambda}$, since $b$ contains a Lie derivative w.r.t. the normal in $t$-direction, and $g_{tt} = -1/z^2$, as opposed to $-1$ in the 4d case.
-This leads to an effective $\lambda_{\text{5d}} = z \lambda_{\text{4d}}$ and \be a(z,t) = \frac{\amin}{\lambda^{p}} \left(t^2 + z^2 \lambda^2 \right)^{p/2} \text{,} \ee where the $z$-scaling in the first $\lambda$ was absorbed in $\amin$.
+However, from a purely 5d point of view, it would be more appropriate to approximate $b \approx \frac{\sin (z \lambda b/L)}{z \lambda /L}$, since $b$ contains a Lie derivative w.r.t. the normal in $t$-direction, and $g_{tt} = -L^2/z^2$, as opposed to $-1$ in the 4d case.
+This leads to an effective $\lambda_{\text{5d}} = z \lambda_{\text{4d}}$ and \be a(z,t) = \frac{\amin}{\lambda^{p}} \left(t^2 + \frac{z^2 \lambda^2}{L^2} \right)^{p/2} \text{,} \ee where the $z$-scaling in the first $\lambda$ was absorbed in $\amin$.
 Therefore, as one approaches the boundary, the quantum corrections would become negligible and the CFT background would be effectively classical.
 Also, the classical scaling symmetry \cite{EngelhardtHolographicSignaturesOf} $z \rightarrow \omega z, ~ t \rightarrow \omega t, ~ x_i \rightarrow \omega^{(1-p_i)} x_i$, which is broken for constant $\lambda$, holds in this case.
-Conversely, for a $z$-independent $\lambda$ as in the main part of the paper, quantum effects appear at lower and lower 5d bulk scales as one approaches the boundary\footnote{We remark that this suggests that also quantum gravity effects along the $z$-direction should be included close to the boundary for this scenario to be fully consistent.}, however in the boundary theory they appear at the 4d Planck scale.
-It is unclear to us whether analytic computations of the two-point correlator can still be performed in the $z$-dependent case (the geodesic equations do not seem to separate any more), but this project should definitely be tackled in future research. \\ Naively, evaluating the Christoffel symbols derived from \eqref{eq:QuantumMetricZ} at $z=0$ suggests that the singularity in the pole following from the classical computation is recovered even for the quantum corrected metric, since the null geodesic on the boundary responsible for it now exists, but this needs to be verified using a limiting procedure as in \cite{EngelhardtFurtherHolographicInvestigations}.
-In other words, it could well be that the limit of vanishing separation, $\epsilon$, between the end-point of the geodesic and the boundary is not an analytic point of the correlator, such that the results we get depend on how this point is approached.
+Conversely, for a $z$-independent $\lambda$ as in the main part of the paper, quantum effects appear at lower and lower 5d bulk scales as one approaches the boundary, however in the boundary theory they appear at the 4d Planck scale. \\ Naively, evaluating the Christoffel symbols derived from \eqref{eq:QuantumMetricZ} at $z=0$ suggests that the singularity in the pole following from the classical computation is recovered even for the quantum corrected metric, since the null geodesic on the boundary responsible for it now exists, but this needs to be verified using a limiting procedure as in \cite{EngelhardtFurtherHolographicInvestigations}.
+In fact, our companion paper \cite{BodendorferHolographicSignaturesOf2} provides strong numerical evidence that this boundary geodesic is indeed isolated, thus leading to a resolution of the finite distance pole also for \eqref{eq:QuantumMetricZ}.